EpistasisLab/Aliro/README.md

 ### Experiments

 An experiment is one complete training and testing run with a specific set of hyperparameters.
 Depending on the experiment it may be impossible to control for every source of randomness, so experiments with the same set of hyperparameters will still be assigned unique IDs.
-Experiments contain results (discussed below), an ID, a project ID, a machine ID, the chosen hyperparameters and the current status (running/success/fail); this provides a comprehensive record of the experiment as a whole.
+Experiments contain an ID, a project ID, a machine ID, the chosen hyperparameters, the current status (running/success/fail), timestamps, results, and custom data; this provides a comprehensive record of the experiment as a whole.

 The current format for results is documented with [FGMachine](https://github.com/Kaixhin/FGMachine).